Smalahove: Legality

 Since 1998 and the mad cow epidemics, an EU directive forbids the production of smalahove from adult sheep, due to fear of the possibility of transmission of scrapie, a deadly, degenerative prion disease of sheep and goats, though scrapie does not appear to be transmissible to humans.
 It is now allowed to be produced only from the heads of lambs.

 Tourism

 Smalahove is considered by most people to be unappealing or even repulsive.
 It is enjoyed mostly by enthusiasts, and is often served to tourists.
 Because of its status as an "extreme" food, tourists often seek it out as a thrill.
-Voss, Norway, in particular has benefited from tourists wishing to try it, "not only as a nostalgic and authentic rural dish, but also as a challenging culinary trophy appealing to thrill-seeking consumers."
+Voss Municipality in Norway, in particular, has benefited from tourists wishing to try it, "not only as a nostalgic and authentic rural dish, but also as a challenging culinary trophy appealing to thrill-seeking consumers."